-ronmental article is more of an art than a science, and our conclusions should be interpreted in that light.
-We have attempted, however, to use a rigorous, transparent process.
 Specifically, an article is considered an "environmental law article" if environmental law and policy are a substantial focus of the article.
 The article need not focus exclusively on environmental law, but environmental topics should be given more than incidental treatment and should be integral to the main thrust of the article.
 Many articles in the initial pool, for example, address subjects that influence environmental law, including administrative law topics (e.g., executive power and standing), or tort law topics (e.g., punitive damages).
 Although these articles may be considered for inclusion in ELPAR, they are not included for purposes of tracking environmental law scholarship, because the main thrust of the articles is not environmental law.

 Each article in the data set is categorized by environmental topic to allow for tracking of trends by topic area.
-The 10 topic categories are from the Environmental Law Reporter's subject-matter index: air, climate change, energy, governance, land use, natural resources, toxic substances, waste, water, and wildlife.
-ELPAR editors assign articles into a primary topic category and, if appropriate, a secondary category.
+The 10 topic categories are from the Environmental Law Reporter's subject matter index: air, climate change, energy, governance, land use, natural resources, toxic substances, waste, water, and wildlife.4 ELPAR students assign articles into a primary topic category and, if appropriate, a secondary category.

 The ELPAR Editorial Board and Staff work in consultation with the course instructors, Professor Michael P. Vandenbergh and ELI Senior Attorney Linda K. Breggin, to determine whether articles should be considered environmental law articles and how to categorize the articles by environmental topic for purposes of tracking scholarship.
-The articles included in the total for each year are identified on lists posted on the Vanderbilt University Law School website.
+The articles included in the total for each year are identified on lists posted on the Vanderbilt University Law School website.5 written by professors or practitioners were published in top law reviews and environmental law journals.
+This is a decrease of over 5 percent from the 444 articles in the previous ELPAR review cycle (2013-2014).
+By comparison, 402 articles were published in 2012-2013, 452 articles were published in 2011-2012, 512 articles were published in 2010-2011, 475 articles were published in 2009-2010, and 455 articles were published in 2008-2009.